-Dr Ben Barratt is a Senior Lecturer in Environmental Exposures and Public Health and Deputy Director of the Environmental Research Group.
+Dr Ben Barratt is a Reader in Environmental Exposures & Public Health and Deputy Director of the Environmental Research Group.

 The early part of his career focused on the establishment of co-ordinated air quality monitoring networks, including the London Air Quality Network, which became the largest urban network in Europe.
 He has since utilised this foundation in measurement techniques and data handling to develop analysis methods to characterise sources, trends and behaviour in urban air pollution.
 He specialised in the evaluation of technological or policy driven initiatives to improve air quality, including the London Congestion Charging Scheme and Low Emission Zone, the outputs of which have been used as evidence for future national and international schemes.